csMrFahad/OnlineNewspaperRestapiTest/README.md

 **/article** POST\
 Create a new post.
-Route accessible only by current editor->Requires Bearer jwttoken.\
+Route accessible *only by current editor*->Requires Bearer jwttoken.\
 Sample json body
 ```
 {